Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 ### Forgotten password

 If you forgot your password to the Minecraft server and don't have auto-login enabled, then you need my help.
 Please contact me on Discord and I'll help you reset your password when I'm online.

+### Checking linked Discord accounts

+You can use the ``/discord linked`` command in-game to check your linked Discord accounts.